 From the moment I walked into Mr Cascarini’s office I felt I was in safe hands, he made me feel like finally someone understood.
 He explained my options and I never once felt pressured into having any of the procedures.…

 I am doubly qualified in medicine and dentistry and have considerable experience in complex oral and maxillofacial techniques.
 I am one of the few UK surgeons to offer temporomandibular joint (TMJ) replacement and arthroscopic TMJ surgery.

 At the forefront of my speciality

-I am a Consultant Oral and Maxillofacial Surgeon and Head and Neck Surgeon.
+I am a Consultant Oral and Maxillofacial Surgeon.
 I treat problems in the face, jaw, mouth, head and neck using a variety of surgical and non-surgical techniques.
 After 20 years training, I became a Consultant in London at the North West London NHS Trust.
 However, with surgery the training never ends as new techniques and treatment emerge.
 I am committed to the development and refinement of innovative practices that benefit patients.